archi-verma2004/git-demo/README.md

 # git-demo
-This is project is about git and github class
+This is project is about git and github class.